Palo Alto Medical Foundation

 Asthma

 Asthma is a disease of the respiratory system.
-During an asthma attack, the muscles around the airways tighten, or "spasm," and the lining inside the airways swell or thicken, and become clogged with thick mucous.
-It becomes very hard to breathe!
+During an asthma attack, the muscles around the airways tighten, or "spasm," and the lining inside the airways swells or thickens, and becomes clogged with thick mucous.
+It becomes very hard to breathe.

-Attacks are often triggered by such things as allergies, infections from colds or bronchitis, exercise, changes in the weather (from mild to cold) and smoke.
+Attacks are often triggered by allergies, infections from colds or bronchitis, exercise, changes in the weather (from mild to cold), and smoke.

 Asthma is a significant problem for adolescents.
 Poorly controlled asthma can seriously limit participation in physical and social activities.
 Well-controlled asthma, properly treated, need not be limiting in the vast majority of cases.